dswann101164/azure-noob-blog/posts/azure-governance-finops-hub.md

 ---

+## Phase 4: The Recovery Plan (Crisis Management)

+When you don't have time for a 12-month transformation.
+This is the triage protocol for brownfield environments that are currently "on fire."

+*   **[Azure Governance Crisis Mode: The 90-Day Recovery Framework (2025)](/blog/azure-governance-crisis-recovery-90-day-plan/)** - The triage sequence: Stop the bleeding, build the firewall, empty the kill list.
+*   **[Closing the Loop: Why KQL Finds Waste but RACI Deletes It](/blog/from-kql-to-raci-ownership/)** - Fixing the "Authority Gap" so you can actually decommission what you find.

+---

 ### 🚀 Operationalize Your Strategy

 Reading these guides gives you the knowledge.
 The RACI Matrix gives you the authority.